fingerballet/CppProGen/README.md

 project_name:  the name of cpp project；

-project_path:  the path of the project, should be a existing path；
+project_path:  the path of the project, should be an existing path；